-- Requires a report on cybersecurity cooperation activities with international partners and allies to mitigate cyber threats to undersea cables. - Establishes a dedicated DOD cyber intelligence capability to support foundational, scientific, and all-source intelligence on cyber threat actors' operations and capabilities. - Requires the DOD Cyber Crime Center to conduct cyber table top exercises with the defense industrial base, and to assess any gaps in capabilities or resources. - Requires a strategy for the management and cybersecurity of the Joint Warfighting Cloud Capability and other multi-cloud environments. - Requires the development of guidance for how the DOD 'zero trust' strategy applies to the Internet of Military Things hardware. - Establishes an Artificial Intelligence Human Factors Integration Initiative to improve the human usability of AI systems. - Makes permanent the authority for the Joint Federated Assurance Center. - Directs DOD to issue guidance incorporating operational technology (OT) into the information assurance vulnerability management program. - Requires an assessment of DOD's implementation of the Cybersecurity Maturity Model Certification (CMMC) 2.0. - Limits the funding available for the Joint Warfighting Cyber Architecture (JCWA) until the Commander of U.S. CYBERCOM provides a plan to minimize work on the current JCWA architecture and create a baseline plan for a Next Generation JCWA.
+Establishes a dedicated DOD cyber intelligence capability to support foundational, scientific, and all-source intelligence on cyber threat actors' operations and capabilities.

+- Elevates the Joint Force Headquarters Department of Defense Information Networks to a sub-unified command under U.S. Cyber Command. - Requires DOD to establish a program for cyber table top exercises with the defense industrial base, including a series conducted by DOD, and packages that can be provided directly to the defense industrial base for its use - Requires a strategy for the management and cybersecurity of DOD multi-cloud environments. - Requires the development of guidance for how the DOD 'zero trust' strategy applies to the Internet of Things hardware used by the military. - Establishes an Artificial Intelligence Human Factors Integration Initiative to improve the human usability of AI systems. - Makes permanent the authority for the Joint Federated Assurance Center. - Limits the funding available for the Joint Warfighting Cyber Architecture (JCWA) until the Commander of U.S. CYBERCOM provides a plan to minimize work on the current JCWA architecture and create a baseline plan for a Next Generation JCWA.